-Do the current trade tensions between the US and China signal the end of the rules based liberal economic order or a skirmish between the world’s two super powers?
-Is there an inherent tension between globalisation and inequality propagating the rise of the far left and right around the world?
-No matter your view, the global trade zeitgeist is changing.
+Do the recent trade tensions between the US, China and Europe signal the end of the rules-based liberal economic order?
+Is there an inherent tension between globalisation and inequality propagating the rise of the far left and right around the world and to what extent is all of this changing the face of global trade?

-This panel will analyse the current status of global trade, whether rhetoric matches the reality and what challenges and opportunities there will be for global shipping.
+This session will analyse the current status of global trade, its potential changes; and whether rhetoric matches the reality.
+It will seek to plot the challenges and opportunities that will emerge for global shipping.

 Shipping is changing, fast.
-The moral and regulatory imperatives to ensure the environments within which global shipping operates are protected, are going to have an unprecedented effect on how global trade is propelled.
-How will shipping adapt within this ever evolving technological and regulatory environment?
+That the moral and regulatory imperatives protecting the environments in which global shipping operates will have an unprecedented effect on how global trade is propelled is without doubt.
+How will shipping adapt within this ever evolving backdrop?